TTNRT/docswebsite/src/content/docs/ttgit/actions/renovate-bot.md

 - Security-based (if a package has a security vulnerability in it)
 - General upgrade (if a package has a new update for it)

-The Renovate bot gives you alerts by submitting to the issue system to your repository that you setted up earlier.
+The Renovate bot gives you alerts by submitting to the issue system to your repository that you set up earlier.
 It also uses the pull request system that will ask you to push it's changes it made to a package list file with the dependency that it's targeting to.
 While you can ignore some of it's alerts, it is best that you take action for them, even if they have a vulnerability in them.
 For example, node modules (if using nodeJS) are stored in the `package.json` and the `package-lock.json`.
 If a package has something wrong in it or requires an upgrade to it, then the bot will give you the message to take any actions that is needed by it.

 ## What to expect
 While the software that is controlling the bot is great and all, it might have some issues attached with it.
 Below are what you might experience while using the bot.